k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 - Rule-based generation
 - AI-based generation

 The user who creates the task can select either one of these methods to generate synthetic entities by the task.
+The AI-Based data generation supports only one LU (one schema).

 The diagram below describes the TDM and AI integration: